Greenwashing has no place at Rainforest Rescue – or anywhere

 Eight years ago, Rainforest Rescue’s Partners for Protection Program started with a handful of well-intentioned businesses and now has grown to over 110 of these such organisations.
 Our ‘Rainforest Rescue Partners’ are an army of change.
 They bring in precious funding for Rainforest Rescue so that we, the humans behind this name, can get on with our urgent work.
 Rescuing and restoring unprotected and damaged Daintree lowland property.

 Not only do these partners give us funding to help us achieve our mission, they create awareness for the plight of the Daintree and all its wonderful flora and fauna – the rare, vulnerable, precious, endangered and threatened.
-They shed light on the fact that the Daintree lowlands is not fully protected from destruction, that there are approximately 170 properties that are still at risk; kilometres of wildlife habitat that can be destroyed, homes taken from these creatures, and some of Australia’s most remarkable flora–in a heartbeat.
+They shed light on the fact that the Daintree lowlands is not fully protected, that there are properties that are still at risk of development.

 That’s why our little team, of only two full-time, and five part-time staff, with over eighty volunteers annually, is driven to do what we do every day.
 Moving the conservation needle into the green, on a shoestring.
 At the time of writing, we are in the process of rescuing another unprotected property – thanks in large part to these very business partners.
 They are, in very simple terms, helping us do the right thing.